ubports/docs.ubports.com/sdk/apps/qml/QtQml/Importing JavaScript Resources in QML.rst

 ``Qualifier.functionName(params)``).
-Sometimes it is desirable to have the functions made available in the importing context without needing to qualify them, and in this circumstance the `Qt.include() </sdk/apps/qml/QtQml/Qt#include-method>`__ function may be used to include one JavaScript file from another.
+Sometimes it is desirable to have the functions made available in the importing context without needing to qualify them, and in this circumstance the :ref:`Qt.include() <sdk_qtqml_qt#include-method>` function may be used to include one JavaScript file from another.
 This copies all functions from the other file into the current file's namespace, but ignores all pragmas and imports defined in that file.

-For example, the QML code below left calls ``showCalculations()`` in ``script.js``, which in turn can call ``factorial()`` in ``factorial.js``, as it has included ``factorial.js`` using `Qt.include() </sdk/apps/qml/QtQml/Qt#include-method>`__.
+For example, the QML code below left calls ``showCalculations()`` in ``script.js``, which in turn can call ``factorial()`` in ``factorial.js``, as it has included ``factorial.js`` using :ref:`Qt.include() <sdk_qtqml_qt#include-method>`.

 .. code:: qml